Buffy: And that would be what?

 - Elimona from Defense Devil once stated that this was not the case, despite how it seemed, since the Devils are dominated by the Angels and are at the verge of destruction anyway.
 The Angels are just waiting for the two strongest demons, Legato and Kucabara, to defeat each other so that they can easily purge the world of demons and devils.

 - Bleach: If Tsukishima so much as nicks you just once with Book Of The End, the fight is over - simple as that.
-In a bizarre subversion of the trope, it doesn't have anything to do with One-Hit KO - rather, it's form of Mind Rape with a healthy helping of Reality Warping: Anything Book Of The End cuts lets Tsukishima alter its past, person or thing.
+It doesn't have anything to do with being a One-Hit KO, rather it's a twisted form of Mind Rape with a healthy helping of Reality Warping: Anything Book Of The End cuts lets Tsukishima alter its past, person or thing.
 Therefore, cutting somebody lets him insert his existence into their past any way he likes, such as a family relative, best friend, or cherished mentor.
 In short, he strips the enemy of their will to fight him, and can even alter it so that they fight for him.
 Though it fails against Byakuya, who is willing to kill him despite the false memories.

 - This is the case for Omnicidal Maniac villains whose threat is considered universe-reaching, such as Darkseid or Thanos.
 Since their influence can threaten the entire fabric of existence, letting them get their way even once would be an unstoppable catastrophe upon life itself.

 - Sonic the Hedgehog (Archie Comics) had this with Dr. Robotnik/Eggman as one good victory against Sonic meant that he can easily trample through the resistance with ease.
 A good idea of this was the Time Skip when Sonic was in space - without Sonic around to stop him, Eggman was able to regain all of his lost areas and then some.